-Design Informatics – vision and methods
+Design Informatics – Vision and Methods

-The Centre for Design Informatics provides a platform in which design and data science can mix.
+The Institute for Design Informatics provides a platform in which design and data science can mix.
 As a team, we are interested in the emerging field of human-data interactions and developing ways for design to engage with the complexity of digital economic systems.

 We draw on Edinburgh’s unique combination of strengths in Informatics and Design, to inspire, equip and nurture a new generation of design-informatics researchers, practitioners and entrepreneurs.
 Informatics provides the theory for, and technologies of, information processing, while design provides the methods to adapt and create products and services.

 Human data interaction (HDI) covers “the individual and collective decisions that we make and actions we take, as users of online systems, or as subjects of data collection practices” (Mortier et al. 2014).
 Design for HDI goes beyond the organisation and understanding of data, requiring the development of platforms that balance the values of all stakeholders within complex digital economic systems, and that offer ways of comparing those values.

 We exploit a framework for HDI design which distinguishes design from, with, and by data: